sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-10-03-find-synonyms-in-multiple-files-using-java/index.md

 draft: false
 url: /2021/10/03/find-synonyms-in-multiple-files-using-java/
 author: 'Shoaib Khan'
 summary: 'We recently have discussed, [how to get all the synonyms of any word](https://blog.groupdocs.com/2021/09/30/find-synonyms-of-words-using-java/).
 It would be wonderful if we could locate these synonyms within many different documents.
-In this article, we will see **how to search any word and its synonyms in multiple files using Java**.
+In this article, we will see **how to search any word and its synonyms in multiple files using Java**.'

-The following are the topics covered in this article:

-*   Java API – Synonym Search
-*   Find synonyms in documents in Java
-*   Present synonym search results
-*   Complete Java code – Search & print synonyms search results'
 tags: ['Find in Files', 'Find in Files using Java', 'Find Synonyms', 'Find Synonyms in Java', 'Search Synonyms', 'Search Synonyms in Java']
 categories: ['GroupDocs.Search Product Family']
 ---